Expand HSAs for Supplements & Patient Empowerment

 But what about natural treatments like dietary supplements?
 The National Institutes of Health (NIH) found 90% of COVID-19 deaths lacked sufficient Vitamin D.[2] Even before COVID-19, a 1997 study found a least one vitamin gap in almost 40% of women and over 50% of African Americans.[3]

 The National Health Federation thus requests Congressional expansion of Health Savings Accounts (HSAs), to include support for supplements.
-Congressman Boyle and Senator Cramer have introduced legislation to this effect (S. 1654 and H.R.
+Congressman Boyle and Senator Cramer introduced legislation in 2021 to this effect (S. 1654 and H.R.
 5747), as have Senator Paul and Congressman Biggs (S. 4367 and H.R.
-8032).[5,6]
+8032) and Senator Cruz and Rep Roy (the "Personalized Care Act".[6]
+We urge their re-introduction and support in the current Congress.

 HSAs should support prevention, not just treatment, and more cash payments generally.
 Patients need more prevention, especially during a pandemic or for the real epidemic - chronic disease.